 The knee lock is a pair of padded foam sheets on either side of the knee area.
 With the use of a Velcro strap, the lock holds the goalie's knee to the pad, helping the pad maintain the correct position.

-The knee stacks are found adjacent to the inside edge of the knee lock.
+The knee risers are found adjacent to the inside edge of the knee lock.
 These pads can come as sheets of foam and nylon laced together (stacks), or as larger blocks of foam (blocks).
-Knee stacks can often be added to or removed from a pad with existing
+Knee stacks can often be added to or removed from a pad with existing stacks.

 The leg channel is the channel on the inside of the pad that runs from the knee lock to the ankle area.
 Leg channels vary by pad width and pad style: